davidmreed/nonskating.club/content/guides/scorekeeper.md

 Your Jam Referee will signal points to you starting when the jammer leaves the Engagement Zone (TODO reference).
 Many Jam Referees will continue to signal until the jammer enters the Engagement Zone for their next scoring trip.
 You should do the same.
 Remember that your signal may be seen by others throughout the venue, not just by your Jam Referee confirming that you've caught the points.

-You do not need to echo other signals, such as the Lead sign or No Pass - No Penalty.
+You do not need to echo other signals, such as the Lead sign or No Pass-No Penalty.
 Some scorekeepers do, but it may provoke confusion.

 ### Start-of-Game Check-ins